 Name: Professor Lyn Littlefield OAM

 Title: President

-Experience and expertise: Lyn has recently retired after 17 years as the Executive Director of the Australian

-Psychological Society, the peak professional body for psychologists in Australia.
+Experience and expertise: Lyn has recently retired after 17 years as the Executive Director of the Australian Psychological Society, the peak professional body for psychologists in Australia.
 Lyn has served on many Federal Government expert advisory and reference groups concerned with health and mental health policy, and service delivery.
 Lyn was formerly Head of the School of Psychological Science at La Trobe University, and Inaugural Director of the Victorian Parenting Centre.
 She is a clinical psychologist specialising in couple, child, family and group therapy, as well as conflict resolution.
 She is a Fellow of the Australian Institute of Company Directors (AICD) and the Australian Institute of Management.
-Lyn has been a Board Member since 1993, was Vice-President from May 2013, and has been President of the Relationships Australia

-(Victoria) Limited Board since October 2014.
+Lyn has been a Board Member since 1993, was Vice-President from May 2013, and has been President of the Relationships Australia (Victoria) Limited Board since October 2014.
+Lyn was recently elected as the inaugural Chair of the National Council of Relationships Australia.

-Name: Ms Kaye Frankcom Title: Vice president
+Name: Ms Kaye Frankcom

+Title: Vice president

-Experience and expertise: Kaye is a highly accomplished businesswoman and leader in the health sector.
-She is an endorsed clinical and counselling psychologist, consultant to the insurance industry, in-demand speaker and trainer, and has held national roles in psychology regulation and professional standards.
-She has operated a successful group psychology practice over her 30+ year career.
-Kaye is a well-known mentor and supervisor to early career psychologists.
-She currently operates a consulting company offering business advice and coaching to psychology practices.
-She was an appointee to the first Psychology Board of Australia.
-Her current appointments include Independent Chair of the Expert Advisory Group on Mental Health (North Western Melbourne Primary Health Network), NED on the Osteopathy Australia Board.
-Kaye chairs the Clinical Governance Committee.
-She joined the Relationships Australia
+Experience and expertise: Kaye is a highly accomplished businesswoman, and leader in the health sector.
+She is an endorsed clinical and counselling psychologist, consultant and business coach to psychologists, in-demand speaker and trainer and has held national roles in psychology regulation and professional standards.
+She built a successful group psychology practice which she sold in 2018.
+She is a published author of two books on private mental health practice.
+Her consultancy practice provides program development and review, clinical governance training, executive coaching and supervision services to private practices and NFPs.
+Her current appointments include as a PHN Chair of the Expert Advisory Group on Mental Health and member of a PHN Clinical Council (North Western Melbourne Primary Health Network).
+She is the current chair of RAV clinical governance committee.
+She is an Associate Professor of Psychology (Deakin University).
+She is a GAICD.

-(Victoria) Limited Board in 2016.

 Name: Mr Michael Hunt

 Title: Director

 Experience and expertise: Michael has practiced as a mediator for more than 30 years and was instrumental in the setting up of the family mediation system in Australia.
 During the 1990s, Michael was Director of the Family and Child Mediation Service at Relationships Australia (Victoria) Limited.
 He was CEO of Relationships Australia (Victoria) Limited from 2001 until he retired in 2010.
 He is a former Board member of Family Relationships Services Australia.
 Michael remains an Accredited Mediator under the National Mediator Standards Board and a Clinical Member of the Australian Association of Family Therapists.
 Now in semi-retirement, he remains active in the sector, providing consulting services to Bond University's Dispute Settlements Centre, The College of Law, and various not-for-profit organisations.
-Michael joined the Relationships

-Australia (Victoria) Limited Board in 2018.
+Michael joined the Relationships Australia (Victoria) Limited Board in 2018.

-Name: Ms Kimberly Hunter

-Title: Director (resigned April 27, 2021)

-A director of Clancy & Triado, Kimberly completed her Bachelor of Laws at Auckland University.
-She was admitted to practice in 1989 and decided early on to specialise in family law.
-During a six-month attachment to the Human Rights Commission, Kimberly researched and prepared a submission on Marital Status Discrimination.
-After living and working in London for five years, she moved to Australia in 1996 and joined Clancy & Triado.
-She became an accredited specialist in family law in 1999.
-An active member of the Law Institute of Victoria, she has served on numerous committees, including the Executive of the Law Institute of Victoria's Family Law Section, the Children and Youth Issues Committee, and the Courts Practice

-Limited Board in 2011.
+Name: Title: Experience and expertise:

-Name: Ms Ronda Jacobs
+Ms Ronda Jacobs Director